gvashishth08/Amazon-Titles-Data-Analysis/README.md

 # Amazon-Titles-Data-Analysis
-I developed a comprehensive project in Excel, creating dashboard and tables to analyze the data.
+I developed a comprehensive project in Power BI, creating dashboard and tables to analyze the data.
 This process involved several stages, Including data preprocessing, data cleaning , and data visualization.

  Analyzed Amazon title data to uncover insights on content distribution and performance metrics.
 - Visualized total shows by country using a filled map to highlight regional variations in content availability.